Set up an Amazon Web Services (AWS) connector

 If support for AWS Organizations is enabled, the IAM Role (as described in Step 2) must be created in the management (formerly called master) account of the AWS Organization.
 If the IAM Role is created on a member account and support for AWS Organizations is enabled, the integration will return a 400 error.

 Optional.
-To enable ConductorOne to sync the statuses of SSO accounts, click the checkbox to Enable usage of the AWS IAM Identity Center SCIM API and enter the SCIM endpoint and access token in the relevant fields.
+To enable ConductorOne to sync the statuses of SSO accounts, click to Enable usage of the AWS IAM Identity Center SCIM API and enter the SCIM endpoint and access token in the relevant fields.

 Click Save.